-St. Paul, Minn., June 11, 2014 PolyMet Mining Corp.
-(PolyMet or the Company) TSX: POM; NYSE MKT: PLM today reported that it has filed its financial results for the three months ended April 30, 2014.
-PolyMet controls 100% of the development-stage NorthMet copper-nickel-precious metals ore-body and the nearby Erie Plant, located near Hoyt Lakes in the established mining district of the Mesabi Iron Range in northeastern Minnesota.
+St. Paul, Minn., June 15, 2015 PolyMet Mining Corp.
+TSX: POM; NYSE MKT: PLM today reported that it has filed its financial results for the three months ended April 30, 2015.
+PolyMet controls 100 percent of the development-stage NorthMet copper-nickel-precious metals ore-body and the nearby Erie Plant, located near Hoyt Lakes in the established mining district of the Mesabi Iron Range in northeastern Minnesota.

 The financial statements have been filed at www.polymetmining.com and on SEDAR and EDGAR and have been prepared in accordance with International Financial Reporting Standards (“IFRS”).
 All amounts are in U.S. funds.
 Copies can be obtained free of charge by contacting the Corporate Secretary at First Canadian Place, 100 King Street West, Suite 5700, Toronto, Ontario M5X 1C7 or by e-mail at email@example.com.

-- Loss for the three months ended April 30, 2014 was $1.784 million compared with $1.660 million for the prior year period.
-General and administrative expenses excluding non-cash stock-based compensation in the three months ended April 30, 2014 were $1.242 million compared with $1.123 million in the prior year period, excluding non-cash stock based compensation.
+- Loss for the three months ended April 30, 2015 was $3.558 million compared with $1.784 million for the prior year period.
+General and administrative expenses excluding non-cash stock-based compensation in the three months ended April 30, 2015 were $1.217 million compared with $1.242 million in the prior year period.

 PolyMet Mining Corp. (www.polymetmining.com) is a publicly-traded mine development company that owns 100 percent of Poly Met Mining, Inc., a Minnesota corporation that controls 100 percent of the NorthMet copper-nickel-precious metals ore body through a long-term lease and owns 100 percent of the Erie Plant, a large processing facility located approximately six miles from the ore body in the established mining district of the Mesabi Range in northeastern Minnesota.
 Poly Met Mining, Inc. has completed its Definitive Feasibility Study and is seeking environmental and operating permits to enable it to commence production.
 The NorthMet Project is expected to require approximately two million hours of construction labor, creating approximately 360 long-term jobs, a level of activity that will have a significant multiplier effect in the local economy.